 Our team is all about home workouts and home gyms.
 If an app requires you to have access to a full gym or only has a small percentage of workouts that can be performed with minimal equipment, that was cause for a 1- or 2-star rating.

-The best scores were given to apps that offered a large percentage of their workouts with minimal equipment or offered ways to change a cable or barbell exercise for a similar body weight or dumbbell movement.
+The best scores were given to apps that offered a large percentage of their workouts with minimal equipment or ways to change a cable or barbell exercise for a similar body weight or dumbbell movement.

 Customer Experience

 This was a general look at the policies and customer service associated with each app.
-We looked at what information was available through the app (like an FAQ section), how easy it was to contact customer service, as well as the ease of cancelling your subscription.
+We looked at what information was available through the app (like an FAQ section), how easy it was to contact customer service, as well as the ease of canceling your subscription.
 We noted our experience, as well as other customers who noted pros or cons in their customer reviews.

 Benefits of the Best Workout Apps